cryptotronix/EClet/README.md

 Building
 ----

-This project uses Autotools.

-It requires [libcryptoauth-0.2](https://github.com/cryptotronix/libcrypti2c), also in ***BETA***.
+This project requires [libcryptoauth-0.2](https://github.com/cryptotronix/libcrypti2c), also in ***BETA***.
 If you use the [autogen](https://github.com/cryptotronix/EClet/blob/master/autogen.sh) script, it will automatically build and install the library.

-Also ensure that gcc, automake, autoconf, libxml2-dev, check, texinfo, and libgcrypt (libgcrypt11-dev on Debian variants) are installed.
+Install build-essential, autotools-dev, automake, autoconf, libtool, libxml2-dev, check, texinfo, and libgcrypt (libgcrypt11-dev on Debian variants)

 Run `./autogen.sh`

-Problems like `configure.ac:29: error: possibly undefined macro: AC_PROG_LIBTOOL`?
-Run `autoreconf --install` and then autogen.sh again.

 Hardware
 ---